thecodingmachine/safe/README.md

 ## The problem

-Most PHP core functions have been written before exception handling was added to the language.
+Most PHP core functions were written before exception handling was added to the language.
 Therefore, most PHP functions do not throw exceptions.
 Instead, they return `false` in case of error.

 But most of us are too lazy to check explicitly for every single return of every core PHP function.